breatheco-de/projects/p/javascript/beginner/simple-counter-react/README.md

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32) Simple Counter with React

-AS you may already heard, React let's you create your own components and render them inside your website using the **ReactDOM.render()** the method.
+React improves the creation of custom components, which you can render throughout your webapp using the **ReactDOM.render()** method.
+A custom component allows you to divide an conquer, separating logical and visual challenges into smaller pieces giving you greater control over the display and functionalities of each part of the webapp.

-For example, to create a bootstrap &#x3C;Card /&#x3E; component you can write this code:
+For example, to create a bootstrap &#x3C;Card /&#x3E; component you'd code this:

 ```
 function Card(props){
     render (